vacp2p/rfc/waku.md

 ## Appendix A: Security considerations

 There are several security considerations to take into account when running Waku.
 Chief among them are: scalability, DDoS-resistance and privacy.
-These also vary depending on what capabilities are used, such as mailserver, light node, and so on.
+These also vary depending on what capabilities are used.

 ### Scalability and UX

 **Bandwidth usage:**

 In version 0 of Waku, bandwidth usage is likely to be an issue.
 For more investigation into this, see the theoretical scaling model described [here](https://github.com/vacp2p/research/tree/dcc71f4779be832d3b5ece9c4e11f1f7ec24aac2/whisper_scalability).

-**Mailserver High Availability requirement:**

-A mailserver has to be online to receive messages for other nodes, this puts a high availability requirement on it.

 **Gossip-based routing:**